info-beamer/package-33c3/README.md

 possible but this still isn't a substitute for proper documentation.
 These congress packages are always a way to play with new ideas without really knowing if they work out in the end.
-It seems like this years version worked pretty well, so I'll probably further develop the approach taken in this package so it will end up being fully supported and documented.
+It seems like this year's version worked pretty well, so I'll probably further develop the approach taken in this package so it will end up being fully supported and documented.
 But that might take some time.